MSF-UK/HHOT-Handbook/README.md

 Estimated time for task
 * *Two minutes, depends on dataset size and speed of wifi.*

-1. Once in your KoBo account you willthis takes you into the summary page of your form.
+1. Once in your KoBo account click this, which takes you into the summary page of your form.
 ![](Screenshots%20folder/5%20data%20section%20shown.png)
 2. Click the data button which is at the top of the page
 ![](Screenshots%20folder/6%20inside%20data%20section.png)